 The Community Builders Exchange would like to highlight a map relevant to community development in each issue.
 Please let us know if you have a map that would be of interest to our readers.

-This week, we are sharing maps that show where people who work in the Central Corridor live.
+This week, we are sharing maps the characteristics of communities where millennials live.
 To view this week's map, click here.
 To view maps from previous editions of the Community Builders Exchange, click here.

 WHO WE ARE

 The St. Louis Community Builders Exchange is put out by the Community Builders Network of Metro St. Louis, with the support of the Des Lee Collaborative Vision at UMSL, to bring you quality up-to-date community development information, analysis, and opinion.

 The Federal Home Loan Bank of Des Moines is offering funding up to $500,000 through its Competitive Affordable Housing Program (AHP).
 The pre-application period for this grant runs until March 31.
 The regular application period for funding opens on May 16 and will close on June 30.
 For more information about this grant, click here.